judka-uriel/uriel-book/uriel_en.md

 additional responsibility for the fate of their children is placed upon their shoulders.
 Some Jewish women take pride that at least in something within Orthodoxy respect for women is manifested, when preference is given to the maternal line.
-But in reality, women suffer most from the discrimination against Jews through their father, forced to endure humiliations for the sake of their children.
-And among men, only rare idiots like me suffer from this, when they decide to take upon themselves the burden of humiliations, having believed the assurances of the Orthodoxes that they have a connection with G‑d.
+But in reality, women suffer most from the discrimination against Jews through their father, when they are forced to endure humiliations for the sake of their children.
+But among men, only rare idiots like me suffer from this, when they decide to take upon themselves the burden of humiliations, having believed the assurances of the Orthodoxes that they have a connection with G‑d.
 And the Orthodoxes are glad to subject Jews to humiliations, thinking